 How to get to Langley Vale Wood

-At 259 hectares (641 acres), Langley Vale Wood is the largest of our four centenary woods, one in each country of the UK.
+At 259 hectares (640 acres), Langley Vale Wood is the largest of our four First World War centenary woods, which are located in England, Wales, Scotland and Northern Ireland.

 From M25 junction 8 (north or southbound) take the A217 exit to Reigate.
 Continue on the A217 Brighton Road and follow the signs for Epsom Race Course.